movebit/move/language/move-analyzer/design.md

 Scope means some scope you can define variable,function,etc.

-For instance module is scope, and function is a scope too.
+For example module is scope, and function is a scope too.

 ~~~
 // module is scope,So you can define a function in it.